knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Tools.md

 Some of individual APIs and tools that we intend to provide include:

-- Ghost (data) API, for making requests to the Ghost data layer
+- Ghost (data) API, for making requests to the Ghost data layer, also allows for defining data to be stored
 - Filters API, for hooking directly into Ghost functionality
 - Theme API, for providing custom handlebars helpers & other theme-specific tools
 - Widget API, for creating dashboard mini-apps
 - Services API, for managing accounts/credentials for 3rd party services
-- Database API, for defining data to be stored
 - Routes API, for adding custom routes
 - Files API, for hooking into and overriding how Ghost stores files
 - UI Tools, for adding to the Ghost admin UI